 ⅓ cup granulated sugar

-Reduce mixer speed to low and add the dry ingredients until just combined.
+Reduce the mixer speed to low and add the dry ingredients until just combined.
 Stir in chopped chocolate.